gregsyoung/signalK-zigbee-sensors/zigbee signalk readme.md

 repeat as many times as required, once for each zigbee sensor.

 ## Display of Hatch/Porthole Status
-in the example below, Im using WilhelmSK (IOS devices) with a background image (line drwaings of boat) and "LED guages" placed over the top of the image at locations of hatches etc. The guage is defined to be transparent when off & "red" when "on" (path = 1)
+In the example below, Im using WilhelmSK (IOS devices) with a background image (line drwaings of boat) and "LED guages" placed over the top of the image at locations of hatches etc. The guage is defined to be transparent when off & "red" when "on" (path = 1)
-Note that the path is ONLy refreshed when the contact sensor closes/opens (& at a less frequent rate for battery? or other updates), accordingly its best to ignore the "freshness" of the data, as it can be many hours old - it you havent exefcised the hatch/window.
+Note that the zigbee sensor path is ONLY refreshed when the contact sensor closes/opens (& at a less frequent rate for battery? or other updates), accordingly its best to ignore the "freshness" of the data, as it can be many hours old - if you havent opened/closed the hatch/window.

 ![image](https://github.com/gregsyoung/signalK-zigbee-sensors/blob/main/boat_status.jpg)